qboriskr/suspicious_sources/README.md

 It scans input path and tries to download comments for each found YT video.
 Specific video file naming is required: blablabla-youtubeID.webm or blablabla-youtubeID.mp4 etc.
 Example of youtube ID is "dQw4w9WgXcQ".
 This ID is passed to youtube-comment-downloader tool, which produces a json file, if the video is not banned yet ;)

-Screpper222 transforms comments from json dump into human-readable text file, and also updates its creation date by one from source video file.
+Screpper222 transforms comments from json dump into human-readable text file, and also updates its creation date by one from the video file.
-If same video processed again, multiple versions of comment dumps are kept (interesting comments are often deleted, but could be found in earlier dumps).
+If same video processed again, multiple versions of comment dumps are kept.
+So that comments being deleted could be found in earlier dump.

 # Required tools